-Purpose.
-These guidelines provide more detail to assist colleges and universities in the allocation of costs, both direct and indirect.
+These guidelines provide detail to assist colleges and universities in the allocation of costs, both direct and indirect.
 These guidelines may be of assistance as colleges and universities develop their individual procedures to implement the system procedure.

-Direct Cost - Direct costs are those that can be specifically identified and assigned with relative ease and with a high degree of accuracy to a program or activity.
+Direct costs are those that can be specifically identified and assigned with relative ease and with a high degree of accuracy to a program or activity.
 These are costs where it is practical to track actual usage by program or activity.

-Examples include phone related charges which can be tracked to a specific phone, copying costs where the number of copies for each cost center are available and postage costs where these costs are accumulated for each cost center.
+Examples include phone-related charges which can be tracked to a specific phone, copying costs where the number of copies for each cost center are available, and postage costs where these costs are accumulated for each cost center.

 Example: College/University A enters postal charges for each department into the Cost Allocation (C/A) module on a daily basis.
 When the C/A module is run, it will process all charges.
 College/University B accumulates postal charges for a quarter, allocates the quarter total using a method based on a predetermined calculation such as “Jobs Processed.”
 College/University B then enters information into the system using a JG.
 Even though College/University B is using a method of allocation the item charged is still considered a “direct cost.”

 Direct costs not charged to the appropriate program or activity on an ongoing basis could be charged to the program or activity on a monthly basis.
 Other suggested time frames would be daily, weekly, quarterly, end of term, or annually.
-Each college and university should include in their written procedure the time frame for the periodic charging of the direct costs.
+Each college and university shall include in their written procedure the time frame for the periodic charging of the direct costs.

 - Salaries and Fringe Benefits